Full text online

 Other: Journal News (inc. calls for papers) | Sample articles | Events | Recommend this journal

-The Cross Cultural Management: An International Journal, to be retitled as the Cross Cultural & Strategic Management Journal (CCSM), is dedicated to providing a forum for the publication of high quality cross-cultural and strategic management research in the global context.
+Cross Cultural Management: An International Journal, to be retitled in 2016 as Cross Cultural & Strategic Management (CCSM), is dedicated to providing a forum for the publication of high quality cross-cultural and strategic management research in the global context.
 CCSM is interdisciplinary in nature and welcomes submissions from scholars from international business, management and other disciplines, such as anthropology, economics, political science, psychology and sociology.